moongl4de/Weather-Dashboard/README.md

 ## Installation

 Clone to your local machine and open in your favorite code editor to check it out!
-Or visit the deployed version at: [Day Planner on GitHub Pages](https://alexgignilliat.github.io/Day-Planner/)
+Or visit the deployed version at: [Weather Dashboard on GitHub Pages](https://alexgignilliat.github.io/Weather-Dashboard/)

 ## Technologies Utilized